 22. Disclosure requirements, orders as to (CPA s.
 138)

-(1) A prosecutor applying for an order under the CPA section 138 (the “section 138 application”) may also apply for an order that the section 138 application be heard in private and in the absence of the accused.
+(1) A prosecutor applying for an order under the CPA section 138 (the section 138 application) may also apply for an order that the section 138 application be heard in private and in the absence of the accused.

 (2) If an application is made under subrule (1) —